MicrosoftDocs/azure-docs/articles/storage/blobs/storage-blob-change-feed.md

 ms.subservice: blobs
 ---

-# Change feed support in Azure Blob Storage
+# Change feed support in Azure Blob Storage (Preview)

-Change feed logs record all changes that occur to the blobs and the blob metadata in your storage account.
-These logs are stored as blobs in your account.
-The cost to store them is standard [blob pricing](https://azure.microsoft.com/pricing/details/storage/blobs/).
-These blobs are durable, immutable, and read-only.
+The change feed records all changes that occur to the blobs and the blob metadata in your storage account.
+Changes are recorded the order in which they were modified.
+The changes are stored as an immutable, read-only log which can be read by any client application.
+This feature provides a programmatic access to build efficient and scalable solutions to process change events that occur in your Blob Storage account.

-Use these logs at your convenience.
-You can use them to audit or analyze changes over any period of time.
-Your applications can take action on objects that have changed.
-For example, to synchronize data with a cache, update a search engine or data warehouse, or perform other derivative batch or analytic processing.

-Because change feed logs are stored as blobs, analytic applications can consume them directly.
-This lets you process logs in batch-mode, at low cost, and without having to write a custom application.

 > [!NOTE]
 > The change feed is in public preview, and is available in the **westcentralus** and **westus2** regions.
 To review limitations, see the [Known issues and limitations](#known-issues) section of this article.
 To enroll in the preview, see [this page](storage-blob-change-feed.md).

+You can process these changes in real-time or in batched-mode for analytics at your convenience.
+Applications can process log files asynchronously, incrementally or in-full.
+Any number of client applications can read the change feed at any time, and at any pace, and distributed to one or more consumers of your application for parallel processing.

+Log files are are stored as blobs in your account.
+These logs are durable, immutable, and read only, and you can store them for any period of time based on your requirements.
+The cost to store these logs is standard [blob pricing](https://azure.microsoft.com/pricing/details/storage/blobs/).

+Because change feed logs are stored as blobs, analytic applications can consume them directly.
+This lets you process logs in batch-mode, at low cost, and without having to write a custom application.

+## Scenarios

+The change feed is well suited for applications to take action on objects that have changed.
+Here's a few examples of what types of these types of actions.

+- Execute a custom application-level process or action based on objects or metadata is changed.
+- Stream or batch processing for IoT or to perform analytics.
+- Move data by synchronizing with a cache, search engine, or data warehouse, or by archiving data to cold storage.
+- Audit or analyze changes over any period of time.
+- Perform zero down-time migrations to another storage account.
+- Implement lambda pipelines on Azure or custom solutions.

 ## Change feed versus events

-Unlike *Blob Storage events*, which enable your applications to react to changes in real-time, change feed logs provide an ordered log of records called *change event records*.
+Unlike *Blob Storage events*, which enable your functions or applications to react individual events in real-time, The change feed gives you a fully-managed, durable ordered log of *change event records* that you can store for any lifetime that you choose and at a low cost.
+Any number of applications can process the log of changes in real-time, or for batched analytical processing all by using Azure Blob APIs.

 Changes are appended to the change feed every 60 - 120 seconds.
-Your applications can periodically poll for new changes based on this frequency.

 If your application has to react to events much quicker than this, consider using blob storage events instead.
-To learn more about how to handle Blob Storage events, see [Reacting to Blob storage events](storage-blob-event-overview.md)
+To learn more about how to handle Blob Storage events, see [Reacting to Blob storage events](storage-blob-event-overview.md).

 ## Enabling and disabling the change feed